 It’s America’s birthday, and what’s a birthday party without some incredible desserts?
-Whether you’re hosting a big outdoor gathering or you’re a guest, the 4th of July is a great time to try out some new dessert recipes that are sweet, refreshing, and are guaranteed to earn rave reviews!
+Whether you’re hosting a July 4th gathering or you’re a guest, Independence Day is a great time to try out some new dessert recipes that are sweet, refreshing, and guaranteed to earn rave reviews!

 Not sure what to make?
 We’ve done the searching for you!
-Seven sizzling summer desserts that virtually anyone can make—from baking novices to dessert wizards.
-Before the fireworks even start, you’ll have everyone cheering for these party-enhancing summer desserts.
+Here are eight sizzling 4th of July desserts that are so easy, virtually anyone can make them — from baking novices to dessert wizards.
+Before the fireworks even start, you’ll have everyone cheering for these party-enhancing red, white, and blue desserts.

 A festive take on a fruity favorite!